-Before restoring an image, you must first verify that your system is set up to boot from the CD drive.
+Before restoring an image, you must first verify that your system is set up to boot from the DVD drive.
 To verify/ change the boot-up priority (rather than booting-up from the hard drive or an external floppy disk drive), perform the following steps:

-- Start your system and press the [F2] key when the Fujitsu logo appears.
-You will enter the BIOS Setup - 2.
-Using the arrow keys, go to the Boot menu. - Arrow down to the Boot Device Priority submenu. - 4.
+- 1. Start your system and press the [F2] key when the Fujitsu logo appears.
+You will enter the BIOS Setup Utility. - 2.
+Using the arrow keys, go to the Boot menu. - 3.
+Arrow down to the Boot Device Priority submenu.
+Press [Enter]. - 4.
 If "Optical Media Drive" or "CD-ROM Drive" is not at the top of the list, arrow down to the drive in the list, and press the space bar (or the + key) to move it to the top of the list.
 (The system attempts to boot from the devices in the order in which they are listed.).
-Note that the BIOS for some systems will indicate "CD-ROM Drive", even when a DVD drive is connected. - If you have an external drive connected, proceed to step 6; otherwise, proceed to step 7. - 6.
-If you have an external drive connected:
+Note that the BIOS for some systems will indicate "CD-ROM Drive", even when a DVD drive is connected. - 5.
+If you have an external DVD drive connected, install.
+If you want to install all components, click [Select All].
+Clicking [Select All] will select all of the blue-coded components; you must select grey and green components separately.

+- proceed to the next step; otherwise, proceed to step 7. - 6.
+If you have an external DVD drive connected:

-- Scroll down to the USB Features submenu and press the Enter key to open it. - If Legacy USB Support is disabled, press the space bar to enable it. - Scroll down to SCSI SubClass Support and press the space bar to enable it. - 7.
+- · Select the Advanced menu in the BIOS window. - Scroll down to the USB Features submenu and press the Enter key to open it. - If Legacy USB Support is disabled, press the space bar to enable it. - Scroll down to SCSI SubClass Support and press the space bar to enable it. - 7.
 Press [F10], then click on [Yes] to exit the BIOS Setup Utility and return to the boot process.